— the method · three crafts

 Distil

 Triple-distilled in copper pot stills in Ixelles.
-The structure of a great gin, built from scratch.
+The structure of a great botanical spirit, built from scratch.

 III